 Until 1990, the Federal Republic comprised 11 federal states, or Länder.
 Following reunification with the German Democratic Republic in 1990, these were joined by a further five.
 Since then, the federal capital and seat of government has been Berlin, although several federal ministries still have a presence in Bonn, the former capital.
 Germany has been a stable democracy for over 60 years now, and this democratic culture is endorsed and embodied by the country’s citizens.

 The constitution of the Federal Republic of Germany is known as the Basic Law.
 It begins with Article 1: “Human dignity shall be inviolable.
 To respect and protect it shall be the duty of all state authority.”
-Among the guaranteed basic rights are freedom of opinion, information, and the press (Article 5); equality before the law (Article 3); freedom of faith and conscience (Article 4); and freedom of association (Article 9).
+Among the guaranteed basic rights are freedom of opinion, information, and the press (Article 5); equality before the law (Article 3); freedom of faith and conscience (Article 4); freedom of association (Article 9); the right to choose an occupation, a workplace and a training centre (Article 12) and the right to protection from political persecution (Asylum, Article 16a).
 The Basic Law defines Germany as a:

 - Constitutional state: all actions of the state are subject to judicial control.